aldenpotamus/gimp-thumbnailer/README.md

 Step 0
 ---
+Find your Gimp Python Directory and the python instance in it:
+`C:\Program Files\GIMP 2.99\bin`

+Install Pip in your gimp's python instance
+`.\python -m ensurepip --default-pip`

 Make sure that pip is working with your Gimp install...

 `PS C:\Program Files\GIMP 2\bin> ./python.exe -m pip install configparser`